jguadagno/jguadagno.github.io/_posts/2021-05-19-migrate-to-asp-net-core-mvc-from-asp-net-mvc-framework.md

 The code for this workaround should go in the Startup.cs class.

 First, you create a token or string in the *appsetting.development.json* file that we will replace with the folder the application is running in.
-Here, you’ll see, I added the `%CONTENTROOTPATH%` token as part of the `AttachDbFilename` property. ***Note***: The name of the token can be anything you want.
+Here, you'll see, I added the `%CONTENTROOTPATH%` token as part of the `AttachDbFilename` property. ***Note***: The name of the token can be anything you want.

 ```json
 {